 This course provides a survey of the business world.
 Topics include the basic principles and practices of contemporary business.
 Upon completion, students should be able to demonstrate an understanding of business concepts as a foundation for studying other business subjects.
+This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.
+This course is also available through the Virtual Learning Community (VLC).

-BUS 115 Business Law I
+BUS 115 Business Law I 3 0 0 3

 This course introduces the ethics and legal framework of business.
 Emphasis is placed on contracts, negotiable instruments, Uniform Commercial Code, and the working of the court systems.
 Upon completion, students should be able to apply ethical issues and laws covered to selected business decision-making situations.
+This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.
+This course is also available through the Virtual Learning Community (VLC).

-BUS 121 Business Math
+BUS 121 Business Math 2 2 0 3

 This course covers fundamental mathematical operations and their application to business problems.
 Topics include payroll, pricing, interest and discount, commission, taxes, and other pertinent uses of mathematics in the field of business.
 Upon completion, students should be able to apply mathematical concepts to business.
+This course is also available through the Virtual Learning Community (VLC).

-BUS 125 Personal Finance 3 0 0 3
+BUS 125 Personal Finance 3